-One summer a few years ago I visited New Jersey, to do some work in the repository at the Morristown National Historical Park.
+One summer I visited New Jersey, to do some work in the repository at the Morristown National Historical Park.
 Morristown served as the winter quarters for the Continental Army during the winter of 1777-78 and again during the “Hard Winter” of 1779-80 and the site is now part of the national park system.

 The park’s library and archives are the home of the immense Lloyd W. Smith Manuscript Collection, which has about 64 letters – a very small percentage – written to or by Jefferson during his retirement years, 1809-1826.
 It was my task to visit the site and create digital images of each of these documents for our use here at the Retirement Series.